Kevin-Menezes/Kevin-Menezes/README.md

 ## About Me
 - I’m a Java Backend Web Developer ⭐

-- Currently improving my skills in Devops, Python & Microservices using Spring Boot 🍃
+- Currently improving my skills in Devops | Python | Microservices using Spring Boot

 - ❤️ to consistently learn & explore different technologies